AmadeusRelay/AmadeusRelayFrontend/README.md

-# Amadeus Relay API Use Documentation
+# Amadeus Relay API User Documentation

 This is the documentation created by Amadeus' team to interact with our APIs.
 It was developed so dApps can understand how consume our APIs, making a user guide.